samlexrod/sparkify/README.md

 # Sparkify:
-I chose this project since it would give me the experience I need to apply big data techniues in my current job.
+I chose this project since it would give me the experience I need to apply big data techniques in my current job.
 We currently use AWS as our cloud infracstructure so I saw the benefits of it.
-The experience gained so far are far beyong what I was expecting.
+The experience gained were far beyong what I was expecting.

 # Packages used:
     pyspark